 - Refuses to surrender a suspended license;

-- Allows a person to unlawfully use a license; and,
+- Allows a person to unlawfully use a license; or

 - Duplicates or alters a license.